Call for Nominations

 Preference is given to scholars who have recently published in the Latin American Perspectives Journal (http://latinamericanperspectives.com/).
 Members of traditionally under-represented groups are encouraged to apply.

-Latin American Perspectives Lecturer applicants may propose to lecture, teach a one-unit course or co-teach a course with a Stanford faculty, and engage in research at Stanford University for one month, enriching the school´s teaching and research on Latin America, while benefiting from collaborative opportunities and resources at Stanford University.
-Appointees receive a round trip economy class airfare, housing subsidy, and a modest monthly stipend.
+Latin American Perspectives Lecturer applicants may propose to lecture, teach a one-unit course or co-teach a course with a Stanford faculty, and engage in research at Stanford University for up to one month, enriching the school´s teaching and research on Latin America, while benefiting from collaborative opportunities and resources at Stanford University.
+Appointees receive a round trip economy class airfare, housing subsidy, and a modest stipend.

 Office facilities at CLAS are only available as space allows.

 2018-2019 Academic Year Due Dates:

 Letter of Intent or Nomination Form (see attachment below): June 15, 2019

 - Applicants for the Latin American Perspectives Lecturership must hold a doctorate AND a current academic appointment at a university or research institution.

 - Academic Program: A brief proposal (one to two pages) explaining in detail the reason of interest in becoming a Latin American Perspectives Lecturer at CLAS, a proposed public lecture or one-unit course, and the line of research to follow while associated with the University.
 Proposals should state how the proposed research benefits from Stanford's unique resources such as libraries, faculty, and academic programs AND the time period (dates) available for this lecturership.